serverlessworkflow/specification/dsl-reference.md

 ##### Task Cancelled Event

-The data carried by the cloud event that notifies that notifies that a task has been cancelled.
+The data carried by the cloud event that notifies that a task has been canceled.

 ###### Properties